Call For A Consultation

 • Safety packaging material for shipping hazardous products

-• Horticultural applications such as mixed in potting soil, for germinating seeds, or distributing fertilizer
+• Horticultural applications such as mixing in potting soil, for germinating seeds, or distributing fertilizer

 Is Vermiculite Safe?